 University Library Collection Policy

 The Collection Policy is a planning and management tool.
-It gives focus and direction to the selection, maintenance and deselection practices of the University Library across all libraries including branches.
+It gives focus and direction to the selection, maintenance and deselection practices of the University Libraries across all libraries including branches.

 - Depth in agreed areas of collecting priority.

-- Manage a single integrated collection of electronic and physical resources including learning objects and digitised materials.
+- Manage a single integrated collection of electronic and physical resources including learning objects and digitised materials, across all sites.

-- Select resources to meet the learning, teaching and research needs of the University.
+- Acquire resources that meet the learning, teaching and research needs of the University.

 - Evaluate the collection regularly for relegation and disposal.